Welcome to our website

 For our Ambulance Service and for our other Emergency Service Staff and for Milton Keynes Hospital and all who work there.

-For Bishop Jonathan, for Father Victor, Father Ian and Father John and for all parish clergy as they seek to continue to make present in our midst the Sacrifice of the Holy Mass, the other Sacraments of Christ and offer continuing Pastoral care.
+For Father Victor, Father Ian and Father John and for all parish clergy as they seek to continue to make present in our midst the Sacrifice of the Holy Mass, the other Sacraments of Christ and offer continuing Pastoral care.

-For Genesis Abbey, the Mother House of the Monastic Community of the House of Initia Nova of the Order of Saint Benedict.
-For it’s Abbot, Michael-John Austin, the community and for those new to its life.
+For the Monastic Community of the House of Initia Nova of the Order of Saint Benedict as it seeks a new home.
+For it’s Abbot, Michael-John Austin, for the community and for those new to its life.

 For the Sick:

-For Susan Carter, Chris Kliszewicz, Pam Wilderspin, Abbot Michael-John, Amie Reed, Paul Ward, Jean Holden, Peter White, Roger D’Elia, Norman Kent, Denis & Yvonne Simpson, David Lingham, Sandra Walduck, Eugenius Yung and Doris Weatherley.
+For Rosalio Eluna, Susan Carter, Pam Wilderspin, Abbot Michael-John, Amie Reed, Paul Ward, Jean Holden, Peter White, Roger D’Elia, Norman Kent, Denis & Yvonne Simpson, David Lingham, Sandra Walduck, Eugenius Yung and Doris Weatherley.

 For the Departed:

-For Dawn, Jacinta Lusamukha, and all the recently departed and for all those who have died of Covid 19.
+For Ryan Phillips, Christopher Douglas, for all the recently departed and for all those who have died of Covid 19.

 And let Light Perpetual shine upon them.